sungsoo-ahn/2025/_posts/2025-04-28-lift-improving-long-context-understanding-through-long-input-fine-tuning.md

 By default, LIFT does not use auxiliary tasks (AT) and SFT and only fine-tunes the model on the input text.

 We evaluate our methods on four popular long-context benchmarks *LooGLE* <d-cite key="li2023loogle"></d-cite>, *LongBench* <d-cite key="bai2023longbench"></d-cite>, *Bamboo* <d-cite key="dong2023bamboo"></d-cite> and *QuALITY* <d-cite key="pang2021quality"></d-cite>.
 They provide a relatively comprehensive evaluation, covering a wide variety of application scenarios.
 The evaluation metrics are task-specific and consistent with the respective original benchmarks.
-Among these, the GPT-4 score evaluates the correctness of responses of LLMs given corresponding questions and answers, which is proven to be highly aligned with human evaluations.
+Among these, the GPT-4 score evaluates the correctness of responses of LLMs given corresponding questions and answers with GPT-4<d-cite key="openai2024gpt4technicalreport"></d-cite>, which is proven to be highly aligned with human evaluations.

 ### LIFT generally strengthens long context understanding when combined with ICL